-Two week Albania itinerary with map!
-It's written with wild camping in mind but of course, you can also use this blogpost as a travel guide for your regular road trip!
-In addition to sights, beaches, and restaurants, honest reviews about campsites, as well as detailed directions, are provided.
+Two week Albania itinerary with map for your holidays in Albania!
+It's written with Albania camping in mind but of course, you can also use it for your Albania road trip!
+You wonder where to go in Albania?
+We show you Albania’s hikes, castles, and beaches, as well as the best campsites Albania has to offer.

-Albania is one of the last countries in Europe where freedom camping is allowed.
+Albania is one of the last countries in Europe where wild camping is allowed.
 We really loved the freedom to just drive and stay at places we liked and leave places we didn't like.
 Stopping in random little towns for coffee led to some of our favourite travel memories ever.
-This travel guide gives an honest review of the best attractions, beaches, restaurants, and naturally campsites.
+This travel guide gives an honest review of Albania’s best castles, beaches, hikes, restaurants, and naturally campsites.

 Don't miss your chance to visit Albania's capital Tirana on your trip!
 Yes, it's chaotic and trafficky and loud, but it's also the heart of the country.
 During the day, visit the highlights like Skanderberg Square, the Bunk Art 2 museum (yes, it's in a real bunker), and the pyramid (which is under construction as of 2021).
 Be aware that the city truly comes to life at night: Visit the hip Blloku area with all its amazing bars and witness people dancing traditional dances on Skanderberg Square.